dniccum/laravel-request-logs/README.md

     ->middleware([ 'route-logging' ]);
 ```

+#### IMPORTANT: Response Body Length Limit

+Assuming that your database migration and model are unchanged, there is currently logic in place that will prevent the `response_body` column from being overloaded.
+What does this mean?
+In the event that the response body of the request that you are logging is very large (ie returning 500+ results from an API), the number of bytes/characters might be too large for the database to store without failing.
+If the response body **is longer than 65,000 characters, the response body will NOT be saved.**

 ### Log Cleanup (optional)

 **Note** – this is not required but *HIGHLY* recommended as this could lead to large amounts of data within your database in short periods of time.